mrayanasim09/python-projects/README.md

 Discover a treasure trove of Python projects!
 From GUIs to machine learning, this repository offers a wide array of practical code examples and resources. **[Check out the summary](summary.md)** to explore our diverse collection and embark on your coding adventure with us!

+🔍 To view the requirements for the system and Python version, you can check out the [prerequisites](https://github.com/mrayanasim09/python-projects/blob/main/prerequisites.md) 📋

 # Frequently Asked Questions (FAQ) 🗒️

 ## *For common questions and troubleshooting tips, please check our [FAQ](FAQ.md)*